1957 Colorado State Bears baseball team

-The 1957 Colorado State Bears baseball team represented Colorado State College in the 1957 NCAA University Division baseball season.
+The 1957 Northern Colorado Bears baseball team represented Colorado State College in the 1957 NCAA University Division baseball season.
 The Bears played their home games at Jackson Field.
-The team was coached by Pete Butler in his 15th year at Colorado State.
+The team was coached by Pete Butler in his 15th year at Northern Colorado.

 The Bears won the District VII playoff to advance to the College World Series, where they were defeated by the Arizona Wildcats.